 Our customers plan their OKR's around us which show how important we are to their workflows.

 Let's take Monday.
 My first call is usually around 2:00PM, which is when I catch up with Delivery Hero.
-They are our largest customer.
-Delivery Hero is my bellwether for the week ahead.
 As an SSM, my core deliverable is to ensure customers can make the most of the platform.
 This means directly troubleshooting for customers, in case of short-term problems, and working with the Solutions Engg team when we need more creative, involved solutions.
 Coordinating between the customer and other functions is key.
 SSMs must learn with and from our customers, and relay information from the customer to Product and Engg teams.